-Statistics on this newly recognized eating disorder are not available.
-I often wonder how many adults who believe they are alone in their strange eating habits and parents who blame themselves for their child’s limited diet are out there not knowing they are one of many.
+I often wonder how many adults who believe they are alone in their strange eating habits and parents who blame themselves for their child’s limited diet are out there, not knowing they are not alone.
 For the longest time, I couldn’t think of anyone in my circle of friends who has a child that eats as little as mine.

 And then I remembered Karen.